 This easy but effective system reconnects us with the aesthetic glory of our natural surroundings which under normal work-a-day conditions could be overlooked.

 - Select an object within your immediate environment and give it your undivided attention for a couple of minutes.
-Be creative, this could be a plant, a photographs or a favourite pet.
+Be creative, this could be a plant, photographs or a favorite pet.

-- Simply keep you focus on whatever you have selected.
+- Simply keep your focus on whatever you have selected.

 - Just relax into observing it for as long as you can.